Produced by TheMediaDesk, ©2021, updated 2025

 We're going to drop back into First Corinthians for a moment.
 3: 13 - 15 to be exact, and then we'll check out 1 Peter 1 : 7.
 These verses, as well as the one we're looking at talk about works being tried by fire, which is why believers should do things that matter for others and the larger Kingdom.
 If the things you've done are totally consumed by the fire, you end up with ashes, while gold is purified.
 Which is how metals are assayed by cupellation.
 Not only gold and silver, but lead and copper are also purified by fire.
 Impurities are burned off and the metals are separated.
 There's a link below to an expert's view of the topic.

-The bad news is that Babylon, as depicted, probably doesn't have a lot of high quality works that will come out of the fire that Christ mentions in Mark 9: 49 that will test everybody.
+The bad news is that Babylon, as depicted, probably doesn't have a lot of high quality works that will come out of the fire that Christ mentions in Mark 9: 49 that will test what everybody has done.

 End assay.

-... saying: “Ouai” (alas / woe) unto the great city Babylon, the city “ischyra” (strong / powerful)!
-For in one hour “krisis” (justice) has come.
+... saying: "Ouai" (alas / woe) unto the great city Babylon, the city "ischyra" (strong / powerful)!
+For in one hour has come"krisis" (justice (a form of the word in verse 9)) 'to' you.

 11